What's on this page:

 For the unacquainted:

-Employee advocacy is the promotion of a company or its products/services by the people who work for the company.
+Employee advocacy is the promotion of a company or its products and services by employees.

-It’s essentially word-of-mouth marketing on social media via employees.
+It’s essentially word-of-mouth marketing on social media, driven by your team.

-It’s simple, people want to hear from people, not brands.
+People want to hear from people over brands.

-Employee advocacy allows you to communicate with your key audiences in the most authentic and transparent way possible – through the people behind the brand!
+Employee advocacy allows you to communicate with your key audiences in the most authentic and transparent way possible.

-Whether you’re aiming to take your content the extra mile or to showcase your employer brand, here are some key employee advocacy statistics that’ll make you think:
+Whether you’re aiming to take your content the extra mile or to build your employer brand to drive recruitment, here are some employee advocacy statistics that’ll make you think:

 2. Hold on, I recognise that…